A doctor is examining an x-ray

 What is IV contrast?

-IV contrast is injected into a vein to high light blood vessels and vasculature throughout your body.
-It is important to tell the technologist if you have a history of allergy to contrast or a history of renal failure.
-If you know you're allergic to IV contrast before your test, notify your physician so that you can be pre-medicated the day before your test.
+IV contrast is injected into a vein to highlight blood vessels and vasculature throughout your body.
+It is important to tell the technologist if you have a history of allergy to contrast a seafood allergy, or a history of renal failure.

 Do not eat anything for four hours before your CT scan. *You are allowed to have fluids unless you have been instructed not to by a nurse or doctor.

 Tell the technologist if you have a history of allergy to IV contrast, seafood allergy, or history of renal failure.

 Tell the technologist if you are or might be pregnant.

 You may be asked to change into a gown for your test.
 Most of the tests do not require changing into a gown.
 It is important that no metal be in the area to be scanned, with the exception of orthodontic appliances.

 Be sure you bring a list of all medications you take.
 If your test requires a prep, follow all the instructions that were given to you to ensure your ready for your test at the appointed time.

 You can pre-register for your test if you would like.
 This can be done at the Outpatient Registration desk located at the ER entrance of the hospital.
 Be sure to bring your insurance cards and drivers license.